List of Curb Your Enthusiasm recurring roles: Lin-Manuel Miranda

 Lin-Manuel Miranda (as a fictionalized version of himself) is asked by Larry to get involved in his musical Fatwa! as it was the condition to have Larry's own fatwa revoked.
 When Lin meets with Larry and Jeff, he was able to have his creative demands meet thanks in part due to the seating dynamic of their meeting.
 Before the preview of the show, Lin asks for Larry to have his cousin Valentina and her husband Ernst to stay at his place, to which Larry agrees.
-However, Valentina and Ernst hosts a Swinging party during their stay and ends up trashing Larry's place.
+However, Valentina and Ernst host a swingers' party during their stay and end up trashing Larry's place.
 While hosting a paintball game for the musical cast & crew, Larry gets into an heated argument with Lin over the trashing of his place and Lin challenges him to a paintball duel.
 However, during the duel, Larry's pants fall off and he accidentally shoots Lin in the mouth while pulling up his pants.
 As a result of the incident, Lin is put out of commission for six months and the musical is called off.